blogosfair/How-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/_posts/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks.md

   - name: Conclusion
 ---

-Deep neural networks are a commonly used machine learning technique that have proven to be effective for many different use cases.
+Deep neural networks are a commonly used machine learning technique that has proven to be effective for many different use cases.
 However, their ability to generalize from training data is not well understood.
 In this blog post, we will explore the paper "Identity Crisis: Memorization and Generalization under Extreme Overparameterization" by Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite>, which aims to shed light on the question of why neural networks are able to generalize, and how inductive biases influence their generalization capabilities.

 ## Overfitting Puzzle